screepers/screeps-arena-typescript-starter/README.md

 - arenas are located in `src/arena_*`any folder you create in `src` with a name starting with `arena_` will result in a `main.mjs` in the `dist/arena_*` folder.
 - Run `npm run build` to generate all arenas to `/dist/*`

+- `npm run build` - everything is build, the player can change their arena to look at the specific `/dist/arena*` directory
   - this template produces the following as an example `/dist/alpha_capture_the_flag/main.mjs`
+- `npm run build capture` - a specific arena is build, the player can change their arena to look at the specific `/dist/arena*` directory knowing only that arena was updated

 - Copy the `main.mjs` file to your desired location or change the location in the Screeps Arena client to point to the desired `/dist/*` folder.

+~~- `npm run push` builds all arenas, then pushes all arenas to their respective folders where the client is pointed at.~~ ~~- `npm run push capture` builds the specific arena, then pushes the capture arena to their respective folders where the client is pointed at.~~

 ## Typings